Search our Site:

 Manitoba Hydro Overview

-Manitoba Hydro LogoEnergy production and distribution in Manitoba is inextricably linked to its sole Crown-owned utility.
+Manitoba Hydro LogoEnergy production and distribution in Manitoba is inextricably linked to its publicly owned utility.
 Manitoba Hydro serves 510 000 electric customers throughout Manitoba and 258 000 natural gas customers in various communities throughout southern Manitoba.

 The utility has several roles: